movesmyers/itunes_video/README.md

 ### itunes_video: a gem to import and organize your video collection in iTunes.
-Mac OS X only.
+OS X only.

 ### build from source: